🥇 5 Best Oil Filter Bob Is The Oil Guy Of 2021 – Reviewed & Tested

 I have been through a couple of issues with road debris punctures.
 This oil filter solved that for me.
 Its thicker shell is built to provide an extra level of protection that won’t be accessed by any random dirt particles.
 Another advantage this provides is the higher resistance to internal pressure.

 The caps are made of metal as well.
 This is built to ensure a positive seal for the element assembly.

 Moving on, this has a pure synthetic media.
-This basically mean near perfect filtration of all impurities.
+This basically means near-perfect filtration of all impurities.
 However, it does not deter the oil flow at all.
 It can easily hit a 99% efficiency rate.
 This is almost as good as the Mobil auto filter efficiency.
 It halts impurities as minuscule as 25 microns, which means that there is a very low possibility of dirt seeping through.

-If ever there is a case of flow restriction, there is a cop out for that as well.
-The by-pass valve ensures against the possibility of a lower oil flow in those situations.
+If ever there is a case of flow restriction, there is a cop-out for that as well.
+The by-pass valve ensures the possibility of lower oil flow in those situations.